Imamm9/minion-/README.md

 # Minion 🕷️🐙

-A fun Python project that uses Turtle graphics to draw a minion-inspired spider.
+A fun Python project that uses Turtle graphics to draw a minion-inspired.
 This project is perfect for beginners looking to explore creative coding with Python!

 ## 📸 Screenshot